Accountant

 • Tasks: Manage financial records, prepare budgets, and ensure compliance with tax regulations.

-• Benefits: Enjoy flexible work options, professional development, and potential for career advancement.
+• Benefits: Enjoy flexible work options, professional development opportunities, and a supportive work culture.

 • Qualifications: A degree in Accounting or related fields is preferred; CPA certification enhances job prospects.